jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 + *Synthetics data*.
 We built models simulating microservice applications which are able to generate data under very specific conditions.
 The scenarios simulated are usually difficult to obtain when using testbeds and production systems.
 The controlled data enables a fine-grained understanding of how new algorithms behave and are an effective way for improvement and redesign.
+Nonetheless, the type of traffic that is generated in production is typically not captured by synthetic data.
 + *Testbed data*.
 Once an algorithm passes the evaluation using synthetic data, we make a second evaluation using testbed data.
 We run an OpenSack cloud platform under normal utilization.
 Faults are injected into the platform and we expect algorithms to detect anomalies, find their root cause, predict errors, and remediate failures.
+Service calls from normal production can be used to trigger the calls of the testbed.
 + *Production data*.
 In the last step of the evaluation, we deploy algorithms in planet-scale production systems.
 This is the final evaluation in an environment with noise and which generally makes algorithms generate many false positives.
 Accuracy, performance and resources consumption is registered.